Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Results

 \subsection{Bader Excess Charges in Magnesium Systems and Transition Metal Oxides}

-In this section we present the relative effect of the computational method -- DFT and VQE -- on the atomic BECs in comparison to reference data \cite{PaskasMamula2014Electronic, Lu2018Unraveling, Choudhuri2020Calculating}.
+In this section we present the relative effect of different types of computational methods on the atomic BECs in comparison to reference data \cite{PaskasMamula2014Electronic, Lu2018Unraveling, Choudhuri2020Calculating}.
+Figure~\ref{fig:BC_MgH2} presents the BECs computed for the \ce{MgH_2} systems, across all methods employed in this work -- DFT, CASCI, and VQE -- and compares them against the reference values of Ref.~\cite{PaskasMamula2014Electronic}.
+Since the reference does not employ any method specifically designed to improve the description of electronic correlation, it serves here as a baseline against which our many-body approach can be validated.
+Figure~\ref{fig:bader_TMO} presents the BECs computed for the strongly correlated TMO systems.
+The results obtained with DFT, CASCI, and VQE are compared against reference values from Refs.~\cite{Lu2018Unraveling, Choudhuri2020Calculating}, allowing us to assess the systematic improvement in the charge description brought by the inclusion of many-body correlation effects.
 Unless stated otherwise, we label any DFT calculation at the $\brm\Gamma$-point using a NC pseudopotential with "DFT-NC".
-We label any VQE calculation performed on top of a DFT-NC calculation with "Dopyqo".
-The active spaces used for the Dopyqo calculations are specified in Fig.~\ref{fig:BC_MgH2} and Figure~\ref{fig:bader_TMO}.
+We label any VQE calculation performed on top of a DFT-NC calculation with "VQE".
+All Complete Active Space Configuration Interaction results are labelled CASCI in all figures.
+The active spaces used for the CASCI and VQE calculations are specified in Fig.~\ref{fig:BC_MgH2} and Figure~\ref{fig:bader_TMO}, and are displayed along the x-axis of each figure.